- About the Author

-Canadians need to pay a 30% tax for any winnings over $1,200 in the U.S. This tax is automatically deducted at source, but you can claim it back if you file the correct paperwork.
-It may sound complicated but it is actually quite simple – all you need to do is fill out form 1040NR and file it with the IRS.
-Doing so will allow you to get a refund of tax withheld from your winnings.
+Canadians need to pay a 30% tax on any winnings over $1,200 in the U.S. This tax is automatically deducted at source, but you can claim it back if you file the correct paperwork.
+It may sound complicated, but it is actually quite simple.
+All you need to do is fill out Form 1040NR and file it with the IRS.
+Doing so will allow you to get a refund of the tax withheld from your winnings.

-Let's have some example to give you a better idea:
+Let's have some examples to give you a better idea:

-- Vegas is known from the biggest payouts and the most fun so you go there to gamble and win $5000 on a slot machine.
+- Vegas is known for the biggest payouts and the most fun, so you go there to gamble and win $5000 on a slot machine.

 - Then, you need to apply for an Individual Taxpayer Identification Number.

-- All left to do is to file a form 1040NR and get a refund of the taxes you paid.
+- All that is left to do is file Form 1040NR and get a refund of the taxes you paid.
 If you get your paperwork done correctly, you can get up to $1500 back in this case.

 Gambling Tax Canada: Final Thoughts